Go October 9, 2024 Aditya Rawas

 Creating Your First Go Module: A Step-by-Step Tutorial

 Go makes it easy to create reusable, versioned modules that can be imported into any Go project.
-In this guide, you’ll build a Math Utilities module from scratch and consume it from a separate application — all locally, without publishing to a registry.
+If you haven’t installed Go yet, start with the Go installation guide.
+You’ll also want to be familiar with Go data types before writing module code.
+In this guide, you’ll build a Math Utilities module from scratch, consume it from a separate application, link local modules with the replace directive, use Go workspaces, and learn how to publish your module publicly.

 Step 1: Create the Math Utilities Module